donpdonp/treadmilldb/readme.md

 ```

 The delete and create methods are straight-forward.
 The update method
-can end up with merges and merge conflicts.
+can end up with a merge conflict.
+Only the lastest revision is available
+so there is no common ancestor.
+A longest-history wins approach is
+used as the default merge strategy.

 ```
 def update_document_and_index_data(new_document)